Configuration

 json |

-json stores data in local files under data/. postgres uses a Postgres database — required for production. |
+json stores all records as JSON files under data/. postgres uses a Postgres database with JSONB storage — required for production. |

 VEGA_DATABASE_URL |

 (none) | Postgres connection string, e.g. postgresql://user:pass@host:5432/vega.
-Also accepts DATABASE_URL. |
+Also accepts DATABASE_URL without the prefix. |

 VEGA_FILE_STORAGE_BACKEND |